InfuseAI/primehub-site/docs/trouble/kubelet-restart.md

 If this `Orphan pod xxxxxx found, but volume paths are still present on disk` is shown in logs, Kubelet may be required a restart.

-1. SSH into the node.
+1. Access into the node.

 2. Run `docker ps` and check the kublet status, meanwhile, there should no any running K8S relative containers.

 3. Stop kubelet; run `docker stop kubelet`.